 Mesh Back With No Armrests

-If you find the armrests constraining, there is another type of drafting chair that removes them in favor of a more open design.
-The backrest is also more open and breathable with a mesh design and a thin width.
+If you find the armrests constraining, another type of drafting chair removes them in favor of a more open design.
+The backrest is also more open and breathable, with a mesh design and a thin width.

 Mesh Back With No Armrests Drafting Chair

-This is the ideal type of chair for those who want something less cumbersome and less expensive as well.
+This is the ideal type of chair for those who want something less cumbersome and less expensive.

 Drafting Stools

-For those who want ultimate mobility, a drafting stool gives you a wider range of motion and several options.
-From the cushion down they are the same as other drafting chairs but swap out the seat design for a stool with a small backrest.
+For those who want ultimate mobility, a drafting stool offers a wider range of motion and several options.
+From the cushion down, they are the same as other drafting chairs, but the seat design is swapped out for a stool with a small backrest.

 Drafting Stools